Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 - You don't need any working knowledge of docker or kubernetes, but if curious, here is a great [YouTube video](https://youtu.be/3c-iBn73dDE).
 - You just need to provide a `nifti` image in the correct file format ending with `_0000.nii.gz`
 - NO need for a GPU!
 Any linux-based machine works.
-- Choose one of the following options which
+- Choose one of the following options for the segmentations you need.
+See the command at the end on how to use this Docker.
 ```
 ${OPTION}=exvivo_t2w
 ${OPTION}=exvivo_flash_more_subcort